w3c/vc-test-suite/README.md

 This means that you need to do one of:

-a.
-Configure the JWT keys (see the [JWT Test Configuration](#jwt-test-configuration) section below)
+* Configure the JWT keys (see the [JWT Test Configuration](#jwt-test-configuration) section below)
-b.
-Mark the JWT section as not supported, by adding `"sectionsNotSupported": ["jwt"]` to `your config.json`.
+* Mark the JWT section as not supported, by adding `"sectionsNotSupported": ["jwt"]` to `your config.json`.

 ### Configuring the Test Suite